skybet/skybet.github.io/_posts/2017-03-28-bettracker-typescript.md

 ### Refactoring to ES6

-As time went on, we realised that to take advantage of some of the cooler TypeScript features such as using generics to allow us to specify types to our props and state, that we would have to use ES6 syntax.
-In hindsight this was probably one , actually upgrading our code to ES6 syntax, but would go a long way to providing us with what we were after in the first place: the ability to model our data as objects with strict types.

- 1. Convert from ES5 React.createClass to ES6 class based syntax
- 2. Fix imports/exports statements from ES5 to ES6 syntax
+We realised that we were going to have to convert from ES5 JavaScript to ES6 in order to take best advantage of the React integration with TypeScript.
+This worked, fundamentally, by using the Generics feature provided by TypeScript and allowed us to define what the props and state of each component looked like.

 ### Define static methods
 ![Static Type Error](/images/mybets-typescript/static-type.png)